 What does a slab leak represent?
-If a slab fails to cure properly from a previous incident or is still leaking in areas today, then it could be an indication of a leak that needs to be addressed immediately.
+If a slab fails to cure a previous incident properly or is still leaking in areas today, it could indicate a leak that needs to be addressed immediately.
 Does a slab drain cause foundation issues?
-“Yes!”, -answer professionals at http:/
+“Yes!”
+Check out the tips from Plumber.

 A slab leak is a very serious plumbing issue that can seriously damage your building’s foundation.
 If left unchecked, a damaged slab can cause extensive issues, including significant structural damage to your building and its foundation itself.
 The damage caused by a slab drain can oftentimes impact how the building holds up.

 When there is a slab that has not healed properly or is not cured at all, one main culprit behind this is the actual installation of the slabs.
 Slab drains are installed on top of a foundation which is usually made of wood, concrete, or metal.
 When the slabs are improperly installed, they can cause water to drain into the area below the foundation, causing foundation damage and leaking.

 If you need to have a leak detection done soon, it is recommended to first consult with a reputable contractor.
 They will be able to perform a full assessment and offer recommendations on how to solve your problem quickly.
 These contractors also have access to the necessary tools and equipment to be able to identify and repair any leaks that are found in your building.
 This is especially important as many leaks can appear on your building.